KittyBorgX/syncquill/README.md

 # syncquill
-Sync data between Google Sheets and Bigquery Database
+Sync data between Google Sheets and Google Cloud Bigquery Database

 ### What is this?
 This is a tool to make update data into bigquery directly from google sheets.
 It's helpful for non-software clients who need to update the database (existing) without having to learn and use DML or SQL.
 Currently used interally for a project.